-Rebecca Foote loves her job as a communications advisor for SKYCITY Entertainment Group in Auckland.
+Rebecca Foote loves her job as a communications advisor for Auckland Unlimited, the economic development agency for Auckland Council.

-Originally from Te Puke, near Tauranga, she gained the skills required for a successful career in communications through Waikato’s Bachelor of Management Studies (BMS), majoring in Public Relations and Strategic Management.
+Originally from Te Puke, near Tauranga, Rebecca gained the skills required for a successful career in communications through Waikato’s Bachelor of Management Studies (BMS), majoring in Public Relations and Strategic Management.

 Globally recognised business degree

 Rebecca liked the fact that Waikato Management School has Triple Crown Accreditation - placing it in the top 1% of business schools worldwide.
 "I knew I was going to get a degree that would be respected by employers if I wanted to work internationally.
 Hamilton is close to my home town of Tauranga, and it has affordable living costs as well.”